 The second week was about getting a feel for what Devon’s portfolio was going to look like.
 Devon chose Squarespace as her portfolio platform and started writing the copy for her site.
 Silvia created a mood board for Devon, and I showed her how to customize the design of her website.

 In week three, everything came together, and Devon’s portfolio went live.
-Silvia and I offered our feedback on the site and reached out to our network to promote Devon’s work.
+Silvia and I offered our feedback and reached out to our network to promote Devon’s work.

-🎓 Lesson learned: Procrastination has a funny way of coming around when you finally commit to one project, like in the form of other creative dreams that you’ve neglected for years and now suddenly feel compelled to follow (this happened to Devon with Café Birk).
+🥸 Curious observation: Procrastination has sneaky ways of showing up when you finally commit to a project, like in the form of other creative dreams that you neglected for years and now suddenly feel compelled to follow (this happened to Devon with Café Birk).

-For chapter four, each of us is focusing on her own project.
-We’ve set personal goals and are meeting up once a week to discuss what’s going well, what isn’t, etc.
+For chapter four, each of us focused on her own project.
+We set personal goals and met up once a week to discuss what went well and what didn’t.

 Lady Luck favors the one who tries. –Barbara Oakley, A Mind for Numbers

-🧶 The first season of The Knitting Club was quite different from the second.
-We watched documentaries, made family recipes, followed MasterClasses, discussed Wait But Why articles, honed habits, and went on artist dates.
+🧶 For the first season of The Knitting Club, which was quite different from the second, we watched documentaries, made family recipes, followed MasterClasses, discussed Wait But Why articles, honed habits, and went on artist dates.